imadethis4cs50x/imadethis4cs50x/README.md

 ## Hi there 👋
 I literally made this account to take the CS50X course so that I could learn to program.
 I don't really plan to use this account for anything else.
 This was written on the 19th of March 2025.
-If I haven't finished the course by the end of the summer this year I am seriously slow.
+If I haven't finished the course by the end of the autumn this year I am seriously slow.

 **imadethis4cs50x/imadethis4cs50x** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.